eurostat/regl-map-animation/readme.md

 ## [live demo](https://eurostat.github.io/regl-map-animation/examples/browsers/)

-Animate x/y point data loaded from CSV files using [regl](https://github.com/regl-project/regl) and categorize them for vizualization.
-Point data in the csv file should be defined as x,y,value - with "value" being the numerical value with which the points will be categorized.
+Animate x/y point data using [regl](https://github.com/regl-project/regl) and categorize them for vizualization.
+Point data should be defined as an array of objects {x,y,value} - with "value" being the numerical indicator with which the points will be categorized.

 ## Installation & Usage